Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Unless you are planning on pups, you want to keep your female dog away from any intact males during this time and keep in mind that intact males may be showing all the way up to your doorway!
+Unless you are planning on pups, you want to keep your female dog away from any intact males during this time.
+Keep in mind that intact males may be showing all the way up to your doorway!

-Also, consider that your intact boy at this age produces testosterone at a rate several times the adult level of this hormone!
+You should also consider that your intact boy at this age produces testosterone at a rate several times higher than the adult level!
 This means other dogs may be alarmed and more on the defensive side!
-For more on this read "why is my dog aggressive towards intact male dogs?"
+For more on this, read "Why Is My Dog Aggressive Towards Intact Males?"